awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

   However, taking the customer off hold worked as expected and no other impact occurred\.
 + Resolved an issue where the [Amazon Connect Streams API](https://github.com/aws/amazon-connect-streams/blob/master/Documentation.md) returned `softphoneAutoAccept = FALSE` even though **Auto\-Accept Call** was enabled for the agent\.

-## March 2019 Update<a name="w54aac60c29"></a>
+## March 2019 Update<a name="w54aac60c31"></a>

 The following updates were released in March 2019:

 ### Metrics and Reporting<a name="march19-flows"></a>
 + Improved the error messages you might encounter when running real\-time metrics reports\.
 For example, if you manually configure a real\-time metrics report to contain more than 100 queues, we'll display this message: "You've hit the maximum limit of 100 queues\.
 Please reconfigure your report to contain no more than 100 queues\."
-To learn more, see [No Metrics or Too Few Rows in a Queues Report?](troubleshoot-rtm.md)
+To learn more, see [No metrics or too few rows in a queues report?](troubleshoot-rtm.md)

 ### Contact Control Panel<a name="march19-ccp"></a>
 + Resolved an issue where, in rare cases, an agent already handling an outbound call could have been incorrectly presented with an additional queued callback, even though they are only allowed to handle one contact at a time\.
 Since that agent would have been on contact and not idle, the agent wouldn't have been able to accept the queued callback\.